 The silver doors slid open with a smug, “You’ll see,” and I strode down the hall.

 “The beach is this way,” cooed signs on the walls.
 I followed their instructions, and exited the hotel back into the Caribbean sun, but this time, two stories up… and suddenly on a beach!

-Sure enough, it looked just like, well… a beach.
+Sure enough, it looked just like, well… a beach — shimmering in the sun like the ocean at Le Blanc Spa Resort in Mexico.
 But there was something odd: Halfway to the horizon, there was a line where the azure water turned sapphire.
 This called for an investigation.

 As I write, I am currently seeking another synonym for the fact that I began walking down the silvery wood boardwalk separating the two parts of the water.
 “Walking” is such a mundane word for the vacation elation I felt.